Self-Love Languages: What's Yours?

 I bet you’re used to showing love to others.
 It’s a beautiful thing that you do.
 Keep on doing it.
 The world certainly needs it and so do you.

-Just be sure that that love doesn’t only face outward.
-Take the finger that’s pointing at the object of your care and affection and turn it to you.
+Just make sure that love doesn't only flow outward.
+Turn some of that care and attention back toward yourself.
 Make sure that in the list of people to love, you don’t forget yourself.
-Because showing yourself love is not a ‘nice-to-have’; it’s a ‘must-have’.
-And all the love you show to others?
-You are worthy and deserving of it too.
+Because showing yourself love isn't just a nice bonus — it's an important part of well-being and healthy relationships.
+And all the care, attention, and compassion you offer to others?
+You deserve to experience some of that too.

 I am not of the mindset that you have to love yourself fully before you can love someone else, because we all have the capacity to love ourselves and others in many moments and stages of our lives.
-But it sure makes it easier to create a love of others that is pure and sustainable if you practice and integrate it with yourself first.
+But learning how to care for ourselves tends to make it easier to create relationships that feel more grounded, reciprocal, and sustainable.
+I've written more about this idea in Do You Need to Love Yourself Before Loving Somebody Else?

 Let’s begin by learning the vocabulary contained within the pages of your unique dictionary of love.